If you feel tired from work and want to escape to the beach, or you are still searching for your own piece of paradise...

-October - December is the rainy season and a chance to snap up some property promotions before launch in the New Year!
+October - December is the rainy season and a chance to snap up some property promotions before new projects launch in the New Year!

-One of the secrets to Samui’s success, compared to other islands, is a law that no building is permitted to be taller than a coconut tree!
+One of the secrets to Samui’s success, compared to other islands, is the law that no building can be taller than a coconut tree!

 (The regulation is 12 meters high.)
-This one of the simplest, most beautiful laws on Koh Samui and is there for environmental reasons...
+This one of the simplest, most beautiful laws on Samui and helps protects the environment.

-As a result are there are no unsightly skyscrapers affecting the tree tops from the air, and the highest buildings are only four stories high, with many projects opting for a low-rise resort-style developments.
-An important addition to the various building laws on the island is the prevention of ALL further freehold condominiums being built.
+As a result are there are no unsightly skyscrapers and the highest buildings are only four stories high, with many projects opting for a low-rise resort-style design.

 On 30th of May 2014 new land zoning & sizing restrictions were introduced for real estate in Koh Samui and other neighboring islands.
-These measures maintain the island’s natural beauty, however are now pushing up property prices, as demand starts to outstrip supply.
+These measures are there to maintain the island’s natural beauty and are now also pushing up property prices.

-However there are still bargains to be had in new hotspots on the island. i.e: Plai Laem, Bophut & Chaweng Noi bays, with some current .
+However there are still bargains to be had in popular hotspots on the island. i.e: Plai Laem, Bophut & Chaweng Noi bays.

-With so many secrets to Samui it’s hard to end the story.
+With so many secrets to Samui it’s hard to share everything.
 The final secret is simply to close your computer and come see for yourself.